jet-/tinyacc/README.md

 # tinyacc
 https://github.com/jet-/tinyacc

-Tiny accounting app for basic tracking of personal finances.
+Tiny accounting app for basic personal finances tracking.
 Running on LAMP stack

 1. You have to create Database in MySQL/MariaDB server (for example acc_usd)